jmartsch/acegulpandpack/README.md

 Here is an example code (for ProcessWire) that I use to get the revved filename.
 A general example will be added later.

-It looks if the manifest file exists and returns the revved filename.
+It looks if the rev-manifest.json file exists and returns the revved filename.

 If the manifest does not exist, the original filename is returned.